 While different aspects of a specific invention might be protected by all of these forms of intellectual property rights, registered design protection focuses on the design features and the look of a product.

 How well does industrial design protection work?

 Industrial design protection is not terribly strong due to the nature of industrial design.
 What you are attempting to protect in your industrial design registration is the outward appearance of your product, but not the method of operation, the function which your product performs, or the benefit derived from it.
-It is only the appearance which is being protected and nothing else.
+It is only the appearance that is being protected and nothing else.

-If someone else were to design a product that performed a similar function, but which looked quite different from yours, there would be little you could do to prevent the similar product from being sold.
+If someone else were to design a product that performed a similar function, but which looked quite different from yours, there would be little you could do to prevent a similar product from being sold.

 Are drawings or images of my registered industrial design protected as well?

-If you plan to use a two dimensional rendering or drawing of your product (such as packaging or other advertising or promotion material), we recommend that you apply to register that two dimensional rendering as a trademark under the Canadian or United States Trade Mark Acts, rather than under the Industrial Design Act.
+If you plan to use a two-dimensional rendering or drawing of your product (such as packaging or other advertising or promotion material), we recommend that you apply to register that two-dimensional rendering as a trademark under the Canadian or United States TradeMark Acts, rather than under the Industrial Design Act.

 This is a way of protecting the way your product appears when the appearance of your product is used in marketing, as opposed to protecting the actual shape itself of the product.

 Does an industrial design registration last as long as a trademark?

 In Canada, a trademark is registered for an initial period of fifteen years and may be renewed again and again, as long as you are making active use of it.
 With an industrial design, the maximum period of protection in Canada is ten years: an initial five year period, plus an additional five-year term when renewed.
 No further renewals of industrial design are possible beyond this ten year period, whereas perpetual renewals are possible with trademarks.